This article is available as an audio recording:

 The Burnaby Central Railway is a great attraction in the North of Burnaby.
 It is located on Penzance Drive on the Westside of Confederation Park and run by the British Columbia Society of Model Engineers who built a handful model train tracks.

-Besides the ridable model trains there are a couple indoor and outdoor courses for smaller remote-controlled model trains to watch.
+Besides the rideable model trains, there are a couple indoor and outdoor courses for smaller remote-controlled model trains to watch.
 In 2018 the society celebrated their 25th anniversary of being at the current location and their tracks are anything but finished.
-For the courses of all sizes there are plans to expand or rebuild existing parts.
+There are plans to expand or rebuild existing parts on all line sections.

 The Burnaby Central Railway is open most weekends of summer and there is no entrance fee.
 To have the perfect visit no sun is needed, however, a rainy day is likely not the best day to stop by.
 A quick visit will last about 45 minutes, but - depending on your interest - you may spend additional time talking to one or more of the welcoming society members.
 They happily share their knowledge about how the trains work and they may even bring you to their workshop where the train engines are stored and maintained.